diogojunior-dev/diogojunior-dev/README.md

 # Hi 👋, I'm Diogo Junior

-Back-end software developer passionate about technology and learning new things.
+Developer passionate about technology and learning new things.

 <h3>You can find me here:</h3>